hepix-virtualisation/vmcaster/README.md

 This is when you share a file system with the public server.

+ * egiappdb

+This is the native protocol for the EGI AppDB.
+This allows you to use vmcaster as a command line tool for updating imagelists.

  * gsidcap

-For a long time this was the standard POSIX like write protocol for a file storage server called dCache which specializes in storing very large quantities of data at the lowest price possible.
+For a long time this was the standard POSIX like write protocol for a file storage server called dCache which specialises in storing very large quantities of data at the lowest price possible.

 ## Protocols : Example 'local'